twaclaw/lehmer/README.md

 ## A note on the performance

 `perm2code` doesn't have any Python loops. `code2perm` has a single Python loop over `n`, which I didn't manage to eliminate yet.
+Maybe it is not possible.

-I implemented a second version of `perm2code`, namely `perm2code_2`, which has a loop over `n` but can be faster or more memory efficient depending on `n` and the batch size (for instance if `n` or `b` are "big").
-See [this notebook](notebooks/performance_comp.ipynb) for a performance comparison.
-You have to see which implementation works better for your use case.
+I implemented a second version of `perm2code`, namely `perm2code_2`, which has a loop over `n`.
+This implementation is more memory-efficient and can be faster depending on `n` and the batch size `b`.
+See [this notebook](./notebooks/performance_comp.ipynb) for a performance comparison.

+You have to see which implementation works better for your use case. `encode` uses `perm2code`.
+If you want to use `perm2code_2`, you have to call the individual methods directly.

 ## Contributing